iluvjava/Maths/Notebook 2.0/AMATH 583/OpenMp.md

 }
 ```

-Then this whole loop will be **partitioned and executed by different threads**, and all the results will be added together to $Integral$, in this case, it should produce $\pi$, but in reality, **a race conditions is created on the summation**, hence, all results turns into Jibberish.
+Then this whole loop will be **partitioned and executed by different threads**, and all the results will be added together to $Integral$, in this case, it should produce $\pi$, but in reality, **a race conditions is created on the summation**, hence, all results turns into gibberish.
 BUT, they will all be multiple of $\pi/n$, because each thread **will work on a partition of the for loop**.

 Let's take a look at another way of parallizing the individual operations, where each operations inside of the forloop is parallelized: